Lukas-T-W/SIGWfast/README.md

 8. In SIGWfastEOS.py we also need to set a value for the equation of state parameter `w` for the era during which the gravitational waves are induced.
 In SIGWfast.py this value was fixed to w=1/3 corresponding to radiation domination.
 In SIGWfastEOS.py the parameter w can take values in 0 < w < 1, corresponding to the range of validity of the transfer functions used.

 9. Set the flag `cs_equal_one`.
 The computation of Omega_GW(k) can be done for a universe behaving like a perfect adiabatic fluid, or a universe whose energy is dominated by a canonically normalised scalar field.
 In the former case the propagation speed of scalar fluctuations c_s is related to the equation of state parameter as c_s^2=w, while in the latter case c_s^2=1.
-See the scientific documentation for more details.
+See the documentation file "SIGWfastGuide.pdf" for more details.
 By setting `cs_equal_one = True` the computation is performed for the canonical scalar field case, while for `cs_equal_one = False` it is the adiabatic perfect fluid result that is computed.

 ### Primordial scalar power spectrum